suurjaak/grepros/README.md

 If the database already exists, it is appended to.

 Output is compatible with ROS2 `.db3` bagfiles, supplemented with full message YAMLs, and message type definition texts.
+Note that a database dumped from a ROS1 source will most probably not be usable as a ROS2 bag, due to breaking changes in ROS2 standard built-in and message types.

 Specifying `--write-format sqlite` is not required if the filename ends with `.sqlite` or `.sqlite3`.